Maninder1220/INT-ProJ/AWSnDevOps/IAM/Terraform/Module/iam/README-IAM.md

         OU refers to a logical grouping within a company, allowing for efficient management of resources, permissions, and policies.
           - It have set of AWS Account
-          - Accounts are known as Member Account or Child Account
+          - Accounts are known as Member Account or Child Account.

         - SCP (Service Control Policy)
           -> these are permission boundries